ministryofjustice/wp-moj-elasticsearch/README.md

 ## Features
 * Signs requests via AWS so that ElasticPress can communicate with our AWS ES domain.
 * Filters unused index fields out.
-We descovered our site was exceeding the 5000 field ElasticPress limit when indexing resulting in posts not being indexed.
-We have added in code to remove uneeded fields and reduce the field count to under < 3000.
+We discovered our site was exceeding the 5000 field ElasticPress limit when indexing resulting in posts not being indexed.
+We have added in code to remove unneeded fields and reduce the field count to under < 3000.
 * Modify ElasticPress default index name.
 To help with our many environments and index tracking, we've introduced our own random index name generation.
 This hooks into the EP index name hook `ep_index_name`.
 The index naming pattern follows `<env>.<namespace>.<random-generated-name>`

 ## Issues